 To connect to a wireless network, watch this video.
 Or type sudo wicd-curses.
 Press down arrow to highlight your network, then press the right arrow key to go in to settings.
 Press down arrow until you highlight 'Key:'.
 Then enter your password, f10 to save and hit enter on your selected network to connect.

 You can also access most of the software and settings via the usual point and click method.
 Left-click anywhere near the light blue border to access the menu.
-You can install Ready from here, load various programs or customise the Sawfish Windows Manager.
+You can install (Watch this Video) Ready from here, load various programs or customise the Sawfish Windows Manager.
 You may also shutdown or reboot the system from here.

 super + m = maximise window